Ringfort: Dating from the Iron Age

 On the island of Öland, Sweden, nineteen ringforts have been identified, including Eketorp, a site that has been completely excavated and that one may visit.
-Currently, excavations are ongoing at Sandby borg, which was the site of a massacre in the 5th century A.D.
+Currently, excavations are ongoing at Sandby borg, which was the site of a massacre in the 5th century AD.

 It is also possible that the Hill of Tara is an early type of ringfort.

-Use continuing into the Later Medieval period
+Use continuing into the later medieval period

-At the opposite end of the spectrum to this, the argument has been put forward to suggest that ringforts were in use, if not being built in the Later Medieval and possibly Early Modern period in Gaelic Ireland.
+At the opposite end of the spectrum to this, the argument has been put forward to suggest that ringforts were in use, if not being built in the later medieval and possibly Early Modern period in Gaelic Ireland.
 This argument is primarily two-fold, ringforts were gradually converted into what would more generally be considered as mottes today, and there is some slight and contentious archaeological evidence that points to the habitation and construction of obvious ringforts in this later medieval period.

 From a morphological viewpoint, and probably also from the view of the contemporary person, there is little to distinguish a ringfort from a small earthwork castle or motte.
 Indeed, in a number of cases it would appear that either the Normans converted existing ringforts into the basis of the future construction of mottes and earthworks, or that the Gaelic Irish, through the use of raised raths, sought to emulate the Norman example.
 Some L Plan Castles, such as Balingarry Castle in Ireland originated as ringforts.

-This theory is supported by a number of excavations, most notably the results of the Castleskreen II excavation, and the raised raths at Piper's Fort, and Ballyfounder, Co.
-Limerick, which seem to have been converted into mottes in the case of Castleskreen II or in the later cases, built in imitation of such constructions.
+This theory is supported by a number of excavations, most notably the results of the Castleskreen II excavation, and the raised raths at Piper's Fort, and Ballyfounder, County Limerick, which seem to have been converted into mottes in the case of Castleskreen II or in the later cases, built in imitation of such constructions.
 If one were to accept a defensive function for ringforts, it would seem that after the introduction of more complex forms of defensive structures into Ireland this would naturally lead to the use of ringforts and raised raths in a manner analogous to the contemporary Norman buildings.